 Hi, I am Tor from Sweden and I completed a part-time marketing internship during my…

 Hi!
 My name is Sachin Gauchan.
-I recently completed my Malaysia Marketing Internship for Conservation, where I gained digital marketing skills for science communication.
+I recently completed my Malaysia Marketing Internship for Conservation, where I have been learning digital marketing skills for science communication.
 Having completed my MSc at Imperial College London, I wanted to explore my career options in science research and communication.
 Also, I wanted to give myself time to decide whether a PhD is the right path for me.

 Trust me, I have made so many bad decisions in my life, but this was not one of them.
 Living and working with like-minded people at incredibly stunning locations was definitely worth it!

 Why did you choose the Malaysia Marketing Internship for Conservation?

 I think that being able to write and communicate your understanding of the natural world through storytelling — which people can relate to — is key in science communication, especially at present.
 Perhaps, this is what motivated me to choose this internship.

 Also, I wanted to learn about NGOs and how they operate.
 Since Ecoteer is a wholly self-funded conservation company, it gave me an insight into the company’s financial management, i.e., how Ecoteer projects are managed within the company.

 Three words: varied and flexible.
 For instance, I could be conducting background research for a whole day.
 While the next day, I could be writing content, designing web layout and templates, and reviewing texts and images on webpages.